nirvanaos/orb/readme.md

 Namespace `CORBA` contains definitions compliant to the CORBA C++ mapping specification.

-Namespace `CORBA::Nirvana` contains internal implementation details and is not intended for usage by an application programmer.
+Namespace `CORBA::Internal` contains internal implementation details and is not intended for usage by an application programmer.

 The main header for servers is *Include/CORBA/Server.h*